Mount Olive Lutheran Church

 During this time of physical distancing, the Godly Play teachers wanted to offer families some additional tools to tell Bible stories at home, together, and to remind the children of their time together in Godly Play.
 Parents and guardians: please feel free to adapt these guidelines to whatever works for your child(ren) and family.

-This material is intended to supplement, not replace, worshipping together as a family on Sundays.
+This material, part of a weekly series, is intended to supplement, not replace, worshiping together as a family on Sundays.
 As such, the Godly Play team thought that Saturdays might be a good time for Godly Play-like story time, but feel free to do what timing works for your family.
-This is the first in a weekly series to come out on Saturdays.

 Say: Long ago, God told us, “I am the Light of the World.”
 So, we light a candle together to remind us that God is always near to us.